Amazon Prime Day 2022: Dozens of the best deals you can shop right now

 Apple Watch Series 7: $279

-The Apple Watch Series 7 comes in new case finishes: midnight, starlight, green, a new blue and Product Red.
+The Apple Watch Series 7 comes in new case finishes.
 Whichever you one you go with, you'll likely find a nice pairing with a new Apple Watch band and the many watch faces available.

-The base Apple Watch Series 7 model, which connects to the internet via your iPhone, starts at $279 right now at Amazon.
-You can upgrade to a model that features cellular service for $429 (additional monthly fees from your wireless provider will apply).
+Right now, Amazon Prime members can save $120 on Amazon on the GPS version of the 41 mm Apple Watch Series 7.
+Choose from five available colors.

 Apple Watch Series 7 GPS (41 mm), $279 (reduced from $399)